 Social justice and diversity are more than research priorities for the college of Education.
 They are values we hold true and work to embed in all of our endeavors.

 Purdue’s College of Education is committed to making our college an equitable and welcoming environment for all.
-We’re taking steps toward making the college and the campus more welcoming, tolerant and inclusive.
+We’re taking steps toward making the college and the campus more welcoming and inclusive.

 You’ll see that commitment woven throughout our strong academic programs, which embrace diversity and emphasize social justice in education.
 Our dedication to multicultural experiences is reflected in the international experiences available to students and our efforts to recruit students, faculty and staff members from diverse backgrounds.